FreaKzero/friendly-node-cron/readme.md

 # Speech Rules

-Keyword `/(\s*?)at\s/` decides if an exact time (e.g: 09:40:31) is used or an interval (e.g: every hour, all 20 seconds, etc), seconds in exact times are optional.

-Keyword `year` sets the pattern automatically to first of january.
-Day of weeks can not be used with year.

 ## Days:

 Days will always translate in numbers. `weekends` translates to `6,7` and workdays will translate to `1,2,4,5`.